 Similar to the four Western elements (Fire, Air, Water, and Earth), Feng Shui revolves around five fundamental elements that govern nature: Wood, Fire, Earth, Metal, and Water.

-Each of these elements plays a unique role in shaping the energy in the space around us.
-Think of them as the building blocks of the universe that influence everything from nature to our moods and health.
+Each element plays a role in shaping the energy in the space around us.
+They’re the building blocks that influence everything from nature to our moods and health.

 The Bagua: Mapping the Energies of Space

 So how do you work with these elements to direct the energy flow in a specific space?
-That’s where the Bagua comes in — a kind of Feng Shui GPS.
+That’s where the Bagua comes in.

 feng shui 8 guas